MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   (`ButtonInputConfig.MatchesSyntheticDelay`, see below) unless clamped identically on both sides;
   and configs already exist in the field with sub-floor values authored before this floor was even a concept - silently changing their behavior on migration to this pipeline isn't backward compatible.
-  `ButtonTimings.MinRepeatDelay`/`ClampRepeatDelay` still exist as a ready-to-use utility, intended for config-authoring-time validation (the UI, on save) in a follow-up change - only the UI can tell a user *why* a value is rejected, which a silent runtime rewrite can't.
+  A floor, if one gets added, belongs entirely at config-authoring time (the UI, on save) in a follow-up change - only the UI can tell a user *why* a value is rejected, which a silent runtime rewrite can't.
+Nothing for it lives in this runtime layer today.

 ### Generator's internal state